July 27, 2023 New York Giants Training Camp Report - Big Blue Interactive

 - CB Darnay Holmes forced a throw-away in 1-on-1 drills and later broke up a pass.

 - In 1-on-1 drills, QB Daniel Jones connected on touchdowns with TE Darren Waller, WR Collin Johnson (twice), and WR Parris Campbell.
-Johnson beat CB Deontae Banks twice with Banks missing a jam on a fade pass.
+Johnson beat CB Deonte Banks twice with Banks missing a jam on a fade pass.

 - Also in 1-on-1 drills, QB Tyrod Taylor threw scores to wide receivers Kalil Pimpleton (twice), Jaydon Mickens, and Jeff Smith.

-- In 7-on-7 drills, CB Deontae Banks had good coverage on a deep pass.
+- In 7-on-7 drills, CB Deonte Banks had good coverage on a deep pass.
 Then S Xavier McKinney made a diving interception on an overthrown pass by QB Daniel Jones intended for TE Darren Waller.

 - CB Zyon Gilbert intercepted a pass that he tipped to himself while falling to the ground.